NunoSempere/nunosempere.github.io/misc/miliNazis.md

 ## Conclusion

-Although the estimates are very uncertain, they can serve as a reference point.
+Although the estimates above are very uncertain, they can serve as a reference point.
 500 miliNazis would then seem too much to assign to casual racism on the part of Lovecraft.